How the hell did we decide fat was bad?

 Unfortunately, vegetable and seed oils can damage the cells in our bodies, causing inflammation, which makes us sick.
 When heated, they cause large amounts of damage to our bodies due to the release of free radicals from the oil.
 Chronic inflammation is the underlying factor in some common Western diseases such as cancer, heart disease, diabetes and arthritis.
-We also now know the good fats are the saturated fats, fats such as butter, ghee, lard and cream.
+We also know those good fats are the saturated fats, such as butter, ghee, lard and cream.

-We shouldn’t be afraid of using these, because they don’t become oxidised and damaged when heated, and therefore, don’t cause inflammation in our bodies.
+We shouldn’t be afraid of using these because they don’t become oxidised and damaged when heated and, therefore, don’t cause inflammation in our bodies.

-When is too much fat, too much?
+When is too much fat too much?

-On our Defeat Diabetes Program, we encourage you to eat proteins like chicken, fish, eggs, full fat dairy and nuts.
+In our Defeat Diabetes Program, we encourage you to eat proteins like chicken, fish, eggs, full fat dairy and nuts.
 We also encourage healthy fats such as butter, ghee, lard, cream, olive oil, and avocado.
 We know both protein foods and healthy fat foods are essential for our bodies to function.

-However, sometimes people find when they follow their low carb program that they don’t get the weight loss results that they would like.
-Their blood sugars improve and they feel better, but the scales are not dropping.
+However, sometimes people find when they follow their low carb program that, they don’t get the weight loss results that they would like.
+Their blood sugars improve, and they feel better, but the scales are not dropping.

-So if you’re not successfully dropping weight, then the question is how much fat is too much?
+So if you’re not successfully dropping weight, then the question is, how much fat is too much?
 Is there a limit?